Sciss/Negatum/README.md

 This project is (C)opyright 2016&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Affero General Public License](https://git.iem.at/sciss/Negatum/raw/main/LICENSE) v3+ and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## requirements / installation